-This makes the page more easy to understand for Google and other search engines.
-Yet when the user lands on it, if she/he wants to read the content it will need to subscribe to the publication.
+This makes the page easier to understand for Google and other search engines.
+Yet when the user lands on it, if she/he wants to read the content he will need to subscribe to the publication.

 While in the past it might have been all or nothing.
 It means there wasn’t too much of an alternative for a publisher to make its content accessible for free to both the search engine and users.

 Nowadays instead a publisher can explain the meaning of the page to the search engine while blocking access to users.
 This aligns with an ecosystem where publishers want to build a subscription-based to their content.

 Media players experimenting with bundle offerings (the Business insider case study)

 Business Insider has launched a segment of its media business called Business Insider Intelligence.
 In that section, you can get reports put together by the research team at Business Insider, which come at a relatively high price.